-Qualitatively the same result follows from a simple electrical engineering formula $\Phi=LI_{cir}$ where $\Phi$ is the total flux in the moat, $L$ is the moat inductance, and $I_{cir}$ is the total current circulating the moat.
-Very near $T_c$, kinetic inductance of the film surrounding the moat $L_k=\mu_0 \lambda(T)^2 / d$ (per square) is much larger than the moat geometrical inductance, $\simeq \upmu_0a$.
-Then, the total inductance can be estimated as $L=\mu_0 (P/w) \lambda(T)^2 /d$ where $P/w$ is the number of squares in the film and $w$ is the typical width of the area in which currents are flowing around the moat; $w \sim s/2$ in arrays.
-The maximum flux the moat can hold, $\Phi_{max}$, corresponds to the circulating current reaching the critical value $j_cdw$.
+Qualitatively the same result follows from a simple electrical engineering formula $\Phi=LI_{\mathrm{cir}}$ where $\Phi$ is the total flux in the moat, $L$ is the moat inductance, and $I_{\mathrm{cir}}$ is the total current circulating the moat.
+Very near $T_c$, kinetic inductance of the film surrounding the moat $L_k=\upmu_0 \lambda(T)^2 / d$ (per square) is much larger than the moat geometrical inductance, $\simeq \upmu_0a$.
+Then, the total inductance can be estimated as $L=\upmu_0 (P/w) \lambda(T)^2 /d$ where $P/w$ is the number of squares in the film and $w$ is the typical width of the area in which currents are flowing around the moat; $w \sim s/2$ in arrays.
+The maximum flux the moat can hold, $\Phi_{max}$, corresponds to the circulating current reaching the critical value $j_c\, d\, w$.
 Using Eq.~\ref{eq:jc} for $j_c$, we get the same expression $N_s=\Phi_{max} /\Phi_0=kP/\xi(T)$, where $k$ is a numerical coefficient depending on the moat shape.
 For a square hole with size $a$, $N_{s}\sim \frac{0.8a }{\xi{(T)}} $, and for a long slit with length $l$, $N_{s}\sim \frac{0.4l }{\xi{(T)}}$.